raid-guild/indexed/docs/minter-doc.md

 ## $ Efficient

+YES.
 DPOS protocol implies low energy requirements – lower than POW or POS (see [here](https://ieeexplore.ieee.org/abstract/document/8798621)).
 Low-end to mid-range HW is recommended to run validator's node.
 45 validators provide enough resources for at least 1000TPS (as of January 2021).

 ## Max TPS